danielhmeir/oneness/paths.md

 Prerequisites

-Whatever is the outcome of Union is also its prerequisite because you will not be able to get into Union if you do not match its nature.
+Whatever is the outcome of Union is also its prerequisite because you will not be able to get into Union if you do not match the expression of its nature.
 We must unleash our nature of proactively acting for the benefit of other beings for their sake, be grateful for everything, accept that everything is for the ultimate best, be humble before God.
-This and much more has been laid out for us throughout centuries by prophets and holy people.
+This and much more has been laid out for us throughout ages by prophets and holy people.

 Practicing only the path of meditation has pitfalls because it increases sensitivity and opens up dormant abilities.
 A person with selfish feelings and desires, with incomplete self control, with a silly mind will strengthen the selfish desires which will impede progress.

+Selfless, happy, grateful, loving observance of the Commandments and study of Torah structures the body, heart and mind in the most efficient way for the return of the innermost you to Union and being able to live a fully Divine life in the physical world.
+Optimized body, heart and mind allow us to experience all layers of reality, to tunnel, direct and ride tremendous amounts of energy, to open up dormant abilities.
+The study of Torah also causes us to think about important questions such as how to balance compassion and justice, how to go through hardships, what is genuine altruism etc.

 States of mind

-Oneness is the ultimate state of mind.
+Oneness is the ultimate state of being.
 In addition, there is a practice of lucid dreaming that expands our understanding of reality.
 There is out of body experience that can happen during a meditation or sleep, if it happens, stay calm, you’ll get back.
 It can also be trained but there is no need.

 Approaching Union is accompanied by increase in energy, sensitivity, dormant abilities and depth/level of understanding of reality.

----

-For you, my friend!
+There is so much to say about the layers of reality and tremendous energies therein that it is better just to practice.

+You and I are One!